POLAR-fhiR/fhircrackr/docs/README.md

 ```

 `fhir_load()` takes the name of the directory (or path to it) as its
 only argument.
-All xml-files in this directory will be read into R and
+All xml-files in this directory are read into R and
 returned as a list of bundles in xml format just as returned by
 `fhir_search()`.